 Another important thing to do for your skin is to support its protective barrier.
 Once that’s weakened – from hormonal changes, environmental stresses etc – it becomes vulnerable to dehydration, irritation and imbalance.
 Ceramides are an important ingredient to lock in moisture and bolster your barrier, particularly as the body’s own natural ceramide production is affected by hormonal changes.
 Our Restoring Skin Balm and two moisturisers, designed for balanced to dry skin and oily or blemish-prone skin, do just that.

 If your skin has been significantly impacted by hormones – for example acne, melasma in pregnancy or hyperpigmentation – it might be time to think about a personalised formula and treatment plan.
 Our dermatology experts can help give you a better understanding of what high performance ingredients could help dramatically improve the overall health and appearance of your skin.
-You can start a free skin consultation here.
+Find out what formulas are suitable for your skin by visiting our website.

 References